sid030sid/chainlink-hackathon-fairData/README.md

 ## Which technologies you used to do so.
 ## Tech-Stack
-- Solidity for the underlying smart contract of FairData Manager (FDM)
+- Solidity for the underlying smart contract of FairData: the FairDatat Manager (FDM)
 - React.js for client of FDM (not yet connected to deployed FDM contract on Goerli)
 - Ethers.js for web 3.0 functionality
 - MongoDb Atlas for an examplary database storing personal data